University of Notre Dame Logo

 The most important element of Notre Dame’s visual identity is a shield with symbols representing its traditions and values.
 Most elements (cross, star, Latin motto) emphasize the religiousness of the educational institution.
 The shield is a graphic part of the academic sign and the seal.

 The school’s official font is called Adobe Garamond.
-It combines two styles at once: modern and traditional.
+It combines two styles: modern and traditional.
 The designers used it for all the lettering on the logo, decorating the letters with short, thin serifs.

-The inscription inside the ring is white, as is the spread of the book.
-All other elements are painted in university colors – gold and dark blue.
+The inscription inside the ring is white, as is the book’s spread.
+All other elements are painted in the university colors: gold and dark blue.
 The sports teams’ monogram is also dark blue.